Chapter 13:

 “Can’t give you my name right now, but I promise you’ll at least want to hear me out.”

 “First of all, drop the ‘sir’.
 I’m only a couple of years older than you.”
 There wasn’t anything else to refer to the man as, since he didn’t give his name.
 “Haha!”
-He laughed, his wide chest on full display even under the straining black shirt.
+He laughed, wide chest on full display even under the straining fibers of his black shirt.
 “Now, let’s stop beating around the bush.
-Young lady, do you like working here?”
+Pretty lady, do you like working here?”

 “…Well…” With a glance to her boss, still eavesdropping from behind the counter, Katie smiled and answered.
 “Yes!”
 Then under her breath… “Sometimes…”